Review: Qantas Sydney Airport domestic business lounge

 Dining

-Our mid to late-afternoon visit saw a variety of self-serve fare offered: a tight menu of antipasto, salad and sandwich fillings, and an assortment of cakes and fresh fruit.
+Our midday to late-afternoon visit sees a variety of self-serve fare: a tight menu of salad and sandwich fillings, plus an assortment of cakes and fresh fruit.

-Hearty minestrone soup with bread rolls and butter chicken with steamed rice were the two hot options.
-It would have been nice to have some additional choices.
+Hearty leek and potato soup with bread rolls and pork in apple sauce with steamed rice are the two hot options.

-Adding to that were self-serve juices and soft drinks, complemented by barista-made coffee.
+Adding to that are self-serve juices and soft drinks, complemented by barista coffee.
+Near the entrance is a second barista station, though this is closed during our visit.

 From midday, the drinks counter doubles as a bar, with self-pour white, red and sparkling wine, together with a good selection of beers, spirits and mixers available from the staff.